 The lake is not currently stocked with trout but does have some rainbows.

-More common are warmwater fish, including both largemouth and smallmouth bass, black crappie, and bluegill and pumpkinseed sunfish.
+More common are warm-water fish, including both largemouth and smallmouth bass, black crappie, bluegill, and pumpkinseed sunfish.

 Yellow perch can be numerous here as well, and can be caught all year, including through the winter ice.